mikekuo/nova-mkuo/README.md

 https://nova-mkuo.herokuapp.com/
 ```

-Mike Kuo is associated with a team and but has no access to view team data:
+User("Mike Kuo") is associated with a team and but has no access to view team data:
 ```
 curl -X POST \
 -H "Content-Type: application/json" \